language-learners/terraform/README.md

 By convention, the parameters of a module are described in a file named `$MODULE_NAME/variables.tf`, and all parameters should be documented.

+## Testing this on your own account.

+To test this on your own account, delete `terraform.tfstate` and `secrets.tf`, and edit `variables.tf` to use your own domain names, etc.
+You'll need to set up the security credential environment variables as described above.

+Then, create the following resources manually in your account:

+- An RDS server running MySQL, with the databases required by your containers.
+- An EBS volume with the name "language-learners:/data", with the files required by your containers.

+These aren't managed by Terraform because they contain persistent data that we don't want to be accidentally destroyed by sloppy refactorings or user error.

 [git-crypt]: https://github.com/AGWA/git-crypt
 [GPG]: https://www.gnupg.org/
 [Terraform]: https://www.terraform.io/